Did you know that chipping is one of the quickest ways to lower your handicap?

 Your feet should be close together, and make sure you feel comfortable in your stance.
 It’s essential to put more weight in your front foot, instead of the weight being distributed 50/50 between your feet.
 If the weight is in your back, then your leading edge will come up.
 This makes you try to scoop the ball in the air.
 So you might feel like you’re a little bit tilted forward, but this is a good thing for chipping!

 The swing should be smooth with a slight downward stroke on the ball, and overall isn’t radically different from putt.
 Keeping soft shoulders, soft forearms and soft hands are central to mastering the feel of the chip stroke.

 You don’t want rigid or jerky movements.
 Also, keep your wrists fairly stable and be careful not to cock them when you take the club back.

 “One way I see golfers get in trouble is decelerating right before making contact with the ball,” said VanDeusen.
 “Always accelerate through the ball!”

 Ready to break scoring barriers with a more consistent chip shot?
 Come in and rent the indoor launch monitor at Fairway Hills Golf Club!

-The SkyTrak experience has something to offer golfers of all skill levels and is open to the public (you don’t have to be a CA member).
+The SkyTrak experience has something to offer golfers of all skill levels and is open to both CA members and non-members.
 You can rent for 30 minutes or up to an hour.
-This virtual driving range is the perfect way to practice hitting shots in the winter.
-Plus, it provides you with real-time ball flight data and record practice session history.
+The SkyTrak provides you with real-time ball flight data and records practice session history.
 Learn more on our website!